mhs/sms-spec/README.markdown

 [twilio-ruby](https://github.com/twilio/twilio-ruby) gem.

 ##Setup
-Add the text\_spec gem to your Gemfile:
+Add the sms\_spec gem to your Gemfile:
 <pre>
 group :test do
-  gem 'text_spec'
+  gem 'sms_spec'
 end
 </pre>

 ## RSpec
 In your spec\_helper.rb file add the following:
 <pre>
-require 'text_spec'
+require 'sms_spec'
 </pre>

 If you want to have the helpers available in all of your example groups, you can add the following to your spec_helper.rb:
 <pre>
 Spec::Runner.configure do |config|
-  config.include(TextSpec::Helpers)
+  config.include(SmsSpec::Helpers)
-  config.include(TextSpec::Matchers)
+  config.include(SmsSpec::Matchers)
 end
 </pre>